Luna-Tensorflow/RegressionTutorial/README.md

     (train, test)
 ```

-Function to convert the Dataframes table into tensors list.
-It simply converts table into two dimensional list, maps it to Luna `Real` type, transpose (because we need to flip columns and rows), and finally creates tensor from each row.
+Function that converts the Dataframes table into tensors list.
+It simply interprets table as two dimensional list, maps it to Luna `Real` type, transpose (because we need to flip columns and rows), and finally creates tensor of given shape, from each row.

 ```
 def dataframeToTensorList shape table: